-Clearing is the process of filling spare university places once exam results have been announced.
-The places are advertised on the UCAS website from mid-July to mid-September (it got extended to 19th October in 2021 cause of covid though).
+Well, university clearing is the process of filling spare university places once exam results have been announced.
+Usually, the places are advertised on the UCAS website from mid-July to mid-September (it got extended to 19th October in 2021 cause of covid though).
 Plus, they’ll also appear in the national media.

-If you have applied to university this academic year, you will be able to use clearing as long as you have not withdrawn your application and one of the following applies to you:
+If you’ve applied to uni this academic year, you’ll be able to use clearing.
+The only conditions are that you haven’t withdrawn your application and one of the following applies to you:

-- Your place at your firm and insurance university offers aren’t confirmed after exam results are published
+- Your place at your firm and insurance university offers aren’t confirmed after exam results are published.

 Where do I start?

-The first thing to do is check whether you have still scraped a place, even if you didn’t meet any of the conditional offers.
+The first thing to do is check whether you’ve still scraped a place, even if you didn’t meet any of the conditional offers.
 This information can be found in the ‘Track’ section of your UCAS account.
 Keep in mind that although the UCAS website is working to improve their user experience, you might still have to wait a minute for the site to work since it’ll probably be overloaded.
-If you haven’t been accepted, you will be given a clearing number that helps identify you to universities.
-Once you have this information you can start applying for places.
+If you haven’t been accepted, you’ll be given a clearing number that helps identify you to universities.
+Once you have this info you can start applying for a place at different unis.

-How do I find a uni course I want?
+How do I find a uni course I want through clearing?

-Search through the listings online using the UCAS search tool, to see what is available.
-You can contact universities and colleges that you declined an offer from earlier in the year, but you don’t have to stick to the original courses or subjects that you applied for.
+Search through the listings online using the UCAS search tool, to see what your options are.
+Then, you can contact universities and colleges that you declined an offer from earlier in the year.
+Plus, good news, you don’t have to stick to the original courses or subjects that you applied for.

 How do I maximise my chances of getting a place through clearing?

-Make sure you swing into action as soon as possible.
-“If you decide you want to apply for a clearing place, make sure you have access to a computer and a phone, as you will need to do a lot of research quickly,” says Dr Kate Bradley, admissions tutor at the University of Kent.
-“Familiarise yourself with the UCAS procedures, and make sure you have all your paperwork to hand.”
+Make sure you have all hands on deck ASAP.
+“If you decide you want to apply for a clearing place, you’ll need to have access to a computer and a phone (ideally more than one), and get researching really quickly,” says Dr Kate Bradley, admissions tutor at the University of Kent.
+“Familiarise yourself with the UCAS procedures beforehand, and make sure you have all your paperwork ready.”

-When looking at the list of UCAS clearing vacancies, it’s important not to limit your search to your exact subject area.
+Another tip is that when you’re looking for clearing vacancies it’s important not to limit your search to your exact subject area.
 “Consider degrees that offer joint or major/minor options and similar areas of study,” says Dr Bradley.
-“Be ready to take calls from university admissions tutors.
-Be polite, alert, friendly and confident on the phone, ask questions and take notes.”
+“Be ready to take calls from a tonne of university admissions tutors.
+Above all, be polite, alert, friendly and confident on the phone.
+Try to ask questions and take notes.”

 Do I have to be around on results day?

-It’s your future – the next three years of it anyway.
-Competition for places is fierce and you want to make a good impression to your potential new university.
-Therefore it’s best to put everything else on hold and sort out clearing yourself.
+It’s your future – the next three/four years of it anyway.
+Competition for places is fierce and you probably wanna make a good impression with your potential new university.
+So it’s always best to put everything else on hold and sort out clearing yourself.
 Getting your parents to ring for you doesn’t give the best impression.
 Get them on research instead.
 Or they can even create a profile of your interests so you have a better idea of what kind of uni and course you’re looking for.

 What happens if I get offered a place?